radiovisual/birdwatch/readme.md

 - [Optionally serving test data](https://github.com/radiovisual/birdwatch#testData) in a JSON format using the `testData: <json>` option

 **Tip:** The cache file is created even if the server is turned off, this means you can use Birdwatch with your own caching server: just turn the Birdwatch server off, and use the cache file however you want.

+**Note:** As of `v4.0.4`, birdwatch sets defaults for CORS middleware, to see the default settings, see [the source code](https://github.com/radiovisual/birdwatch/blob/master/lib/utils.js#L20-L30).
+In the future, you will be [able to customize these settings](https://github.com/radiovisual/birdwatch/issues/28) *PR's welcome!*.

 ## API

 ### Birdwatch([options])